13 Mother’s Day Gift Box & Basket Ideas That Beat a Basic Paper Bag Any Day

 What to include: Locally roasted coffee or tea, handmade soap or bath bomb, artisan honey or jam, a beeswax candle, and a handwritten card explaining each maker’s story.

-Where To Get It: Visit a local farmers market, artisan shop, or community boutique.
+Where to get it: Visit a local farmers market, artisan shop, or community boutique.

 Price: $35-$60

-9. Kitchen Curiosities Basket
+9. Kitchen Curiosities

 The trick is picking ingredients she wouldn’t buy herself.
 Truffle oil, saffron threads, vanilla bean paste, smoked paprika from Spain — things that feel luxurious but are actually practical.
 Pair them with a cookbook that matches (Mediterranean, Asian fusion, baking) and she’s set for months of inspired cooking.